 It truly doesn’t have to be this way.
 The planet God designed is capable of supporting life and providing for what we need.
 The moment we start to pursue things that go beyond our needs is the moment things start to get out of hand.

 It’s helpful to approach habits and behaviors by asking yourself if you’re pursuing a want or a need.
-And not all desires are bad- but when we pursue them in excess, it becomes very easy to harm others as a consequence.
+Of course not all desires are bad-- but when we pursue them in excess, it becomes very easy to harm others as a consequence.

 Choosing to repair rather than replace, choosing quality over quantity, and choosing simplicity can all help free us from living lives of excess rather than lives of compassion.